 Community Security Initiative (CSI)

-In partnership with the Jewish Community Relations Council of New York (JCRC-NY), we hired Mitchell D. Silber, former NYPD director of intelligence analysis, to serve as community security director.
-A team of five locally based security directors are addressing the needs of organizations in Brooklyn, Manhattan/Staten Island, Long Island, the Bronx/Westchester, and Queens.
+Mitchell D. Silber, former NYPD director of intelligence analysis serves as community security director.
+A team of six locally based security directors are addressing the needs of organizations in Brooklyn, Manhattan/Staten Island, Long Island, the Bronx/Westchester, Queens, and Rockland County.

 Your Guide to Direct Resources

 With our partner Hebrew Free Loan Society, we’re making interest-free bridge loans available to Jewish institutions that have been awarded government security grants but need help to pay for security enhancements upfront.
 Read this brief overview.
 Questions?
 Contact Daren Scott.